compbiolabucf/CellTrack/README.md

 The files in folder phagocytosis_detection are the codes to detect phagocytosis in the images.

 ### **cell_detect.py**
-This file implements how to detect cells in the images.
-It contains several steps, converting color images to gray images, converting gray images to binary images, finding contours in binary images, determining which kinds of objects are cells, calculating the shape of cells.
+This file implements detection of cells in the images.
+It contains several steps such as converting color images to gray scale images and gray scale images to binary images, finding contours in binary images, determining if a contour is actually a cell, and calculating the shape of the cells.
 ### **phagocytosis_detect.py**
-This file implements how to detect phagocytosis in the continuous images.
-It contains the applies of DBSCAN, linear regression and how to determine if a cluster contains phagocytosis.
+This code detects phagocytosis in continuous images.
+It contains the application of DBSCAN, linear regression and determination if a cluster contains phagocytosis.

 ### **main.py**
-This is the entry point of the program.
-The input data is one video made up of time-lapse microscopy images.
-The output data is a video in which cells are clustered and clusters are marked if it contains phagocytosis.
+This code takes time-lapse microscopy images as input data and give the user a video in which cells are clustered and clusters are marked if it contains phagocytosis as output.
+It calls cell_detect.py and phagocytosis_detect.py for the computation.

 ### How to Run
 Users need to run the code in Ubuntu Envirenment.
-After prepare the input data, just execute the following command:
+After preparing the input data, execute the following command:

 $./main.py